qiboteam/qibo/doc/source/examples.rst

 Setting the number of CPU threads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-QIBO inherits Tensorflow's defaults for CPU thread configuration and in most cases will utilize all available CPU threads.
+Qibo inherits Tensorflow's defaults for CPU thread configuration and in most cases will utilize all available CPU threads.
 For small circuits the parallelization overhead may decrease performance making single thread execution preferrable.
 Tensorflow allows restricting the number of threads as follows: